FAQs

 How do I hang my painting?

-Smaller paintings are fitted with D Rings and a cord and are ready to hang at home.
-Larger works can be supplied with different options such as mirror plates or brackets, I will ask you what your prefer and can advise on the best option for your home.
+Smaller paintings are fitted with D Rings and a cord, ready to hang.
+Larger works can be supplied with different options such as D rings and sawtooth brackets.
+I am happy to suggest options for you.

 How do I care for my painting?